 Book: “Anxiously Attached: Becoming More Secure in Life and Love” by Jessica Baum, LMHC

-This resource is most helpful for those who are or have been engaged in therapy but are still finding themselves stuck in persistent unhealthy relationship patterns stemming from their anxious attachment style.
+This book is most helpful for those who are or have been engaged in therapy but are still finding themselves stuck in persistent unhealthy relationship patterns stemming from their anxious attachment style.

 Top takeaways from therapist Anna Malles